SIN - NYC

 • Which airline alliances offer flights from Singapore to New York?

-Star Alliance is the only airline alliance operating flights between Singapore and New York.
+oneworld, and Star Alliance are the airline alliances operating flights between Singapore and New York, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Singapore to New York?